iandebeer/gleibnif/docs/DAWN.md

 In the realm of IoT, devices are constantly generating metrics and readings, such as sensor data and device status information.
 DWNs can serve as the backbone for the storage and communication of this data, enabling IoT devices to publish their metrics and readings as events in a decentralised network.
 Other components in the DWN, such as data storage systems, smart contracts, or services, can then register as listeners for these events and process the IoT device data as required.
 This event-driven, decentralised approach allows for real-time notifications, efficient data exchange, and enhanced system responsiveness, fostering a more dynamic and interconnected IoT ecosystem.

-As a practical example for the application of DWNs, concider e.g. in the retail industry, point of sale (POS) devices and payment gateways play a crucial role in generating and processing transaction data, including receipts, payment details, and other relevant information.
+As a practical example for the application of DWNs, consider e.g. in the retail industry, point of sale (POS) devices and payment gateways play a crucial role in generating and processing transaction data, including receipts, payment details, and other relevant information.
 DWNs can facilitate the storage and exchange of this data, allowing retail businesses to securely manage their transaction records, analyse sales trends, and improve inventory management without relying on centralised infrastructure or provider-specific solutions.
 By utilising Decentralised Identifiers (DIDs) and a mesh-like datastore construction, DWNs enable retail entities to operate multiple nodes that sync to the same state across one another, ensuring seamless and secure data access and management.

 In summary, Decentralised Web Nodes are revolutionising the way entities store, manage, and exchange data in various digital activities, including retail and IoT use cases.
 By providing a decentralised, secure, and adaptable solution for data storage and message relay, DWNs empower entities to operate without reliance on location or provider-specific infrastructure, interfaces, or routing mechanisms, promoting a more resilient and flexible digital landscape.

-## Stateful orchestration of workflows, expressed as Coloured Petri-Nets
+##  2. <a name='StatefulorchestrationofworkflowsexpressedasColouredPetri-Nets'></a>Stateful orchestration of workflows, expressed as Coloured Petri-Nets

 A Petri Net is a mathematical modeling tool used for the representation and analysis of concurrent systems.
 The main components of a Petri Net include: